FlowRider Answers Questions

 There are two types of capacities: Active Capacity and Passive Capacity.

-Active Capacity: The FlowRider has an average capacity of 160 riders per hour.
+Active Capacity: The FlowRider has an average capacity of 160 rides per hour.
 The FlowRider Double (with the inflatable divider in place; two lanes) can accommodate approximately 320 rides per hour.
 For its size, the FlowRider is considered a high capacity ride.

 Passive Capacity: Spectators love watching people ride the FlowRider, including the pratfalls of the inexperienced and the kickflips of the pros.
 The entertainment value of this attraction makes it the perfect anchor for alternative revenue sources like food and beverage, retail products, sponsorship opportunities, and corporate and competitive events.